Patrickthedev1337/Space-UI/README.md

 Highly Customizable - Extensive theming and styling options Lightweight - Optimized performance with minimal overhead Easy to Use - Simple and intuitive API
-Cross-Platform - Works seamlessly on PC, mobile, and console Rich Components - Buttons, toggles, sliders, dropdowns, text inputs, and more
+Cross-Platform - Works seamlessly on PC
+Rich Components - Buttons, toggles, sliders, and more!